defaultroute0/VCF-Operations-For-Networks/README.md

 application where ip endpoint.network interface.L2 Network = 'vlan-10'
 ```

-- Inventory and Xax use
+- How much resource does the app take?
 ```
 sum(CPU Cores), sum(Memory Consumed) of VMs where application = 'Migration Wave 1'
 ```